atatus/atatus-meteor/README.md

 ### Installation

-Add package using `meteor install atatus:atatus`
+Add package using `meteor add atatus:atatus`

 Add `AtatusNotifier.initialize(settings)` to `Meteor.startup()` on the client, ie: